tvmai/tvmai.github.io/_posts/2018-03-23-nmt-transformer-optimize.markdown

 ## Authors

-This is a guest blogpost contributed by Alibaba Group's PAI-Blade team
+This is a guest blogpost contributed by Alibaba Group's Machine Translation Platform team and PAI-Blade team

 ## Background